The-Trust-Assembly/trust-assembly/apps/browser-extension/README.md

 ### Other browsers

 Some browsers require mutually incompatible code in order to run.
-To use firefox to Edge, switch to the Firefox branch.
+To use the extension on the Firefox or Edge browsers, use the firefox branch (i.e. git checkout firefox).

 #### Test the Extension